sommerwetter/Joi/README.md

 Windows and MacOS

+- Selenium bypass got patched.
+So you have to manually enter captcha and one only has one chance.

 - checkout speed reduced from 14.8s to 10s

 - Update v.0.0.11: Added delay function; added new "automated software" bypass; tested and finished with 14800ms (14.8s) fastest speed checkout (total).
 Working on reducing speed checkout time without reducing success rate.